pemre/jquery-captcha-basic/README.md

 * Add the JavaScript file reference to your web site.
 * Select the form you want to show a captcha for.
 * Run the *captcha()* method on the form with the options you want.
+* Plugin will add a simple math sum text and an input box before the submit button.

 ### Initialization
 The basic initialization example: